kubling-community/dbvirt-samples/README.md

 ## Debug JS Actions
 By default, `DBVirt` does not print out any internal log message to the console, leaving it clean for scripts.
 In case you need to add debug messages, just `print("My debug message");` from any script and get container's logs printed in the `stdout`.

+## Use `DBeaver` for testing
+`DBeaver` is our first option when testing things locally.
+[Please follow this steps](docs/DBeaver.md) to configure it in your environment.